CFLs are no doubt among the most popular light types used in the last 20 years. Enter any household, and you can find at least one set of CFL.

-There are lots of CFLs brands on the market, but there are few already setup products and I will only list the brand that is well known and has been tested and proven by indoor growers.
+There are lots of CFLs brands on the market, but there are few already setup products, and I will only list the brands that are well known, have been tested and proven by indoor growers.

 Hydrofarm Agrobrite FLCDG125D Fluorowing Compact Fluorescent System with CFL Bulb

-Wattage extending: can increase up to 200W (mogul socket type)
+- Wattage extension: can increase up to 200W (mogul socket type)

 - Trusted brand.